 Of all the electronic components that make up a computer, the graphics card is an indispensable device for the visual experience.
 It is an integrated circuit that takes care of data processing and transformation into visible information, that is revealed to the user through a monitor, television, projector, etc. In this article, we will explain to you the different types of graphic cards, their components and their main features and will show how to choose the right one for you.

-There are two types of graphics cards that are determined by the use of RAM: integrated and dedicated graphics cards.
+There are two types of graphics cards.
+They are determined by the use of RAM: integrated and dedicated graphics cards.

-In the case of integrated graphics cards, the GPU (graphics processing unit) does not use the RAM of the card itself, but uses the VRAM (Video Memory) of your computer.
-They are also integrated in the same chip as the CPU (your computer's processor).
-This option is the cheapest and can be suitable for non-graphics intensive activities.
+In the case of integrated graphics cards, the GPU (graphics processing unit) does not use the RAM of the card itself but uses the VRAM (Video Memory) of your computer.
+They are also integrated into the same chip as the CPU (your computer's processor).
+This option is the cheapest and can be suitable for non-graphics-intensive activities.

 Dedicated cards have their own independent source of memory.
 Therefore they are kept outside of your computer's RAM, ensuring better performance.
 It should be taken into account that they consume more energy, so it is recommended to have a good cooling system.
 They guarantee a better visual experience in the most demanding games or graphic design programs.
 We can find them in two formats: with a direct connection to a motherboard port or in MX format for laptops.